theshashanksinha/atliq-powerbi/README.md

-# Atliq Grands Market Revitalization Project
+# AtliQ Grands Market Revitalization Project

 ## Overview
 The Atliq Grands Market Revitalization project is a strategic initiative aimed at regaining market share and revenue in the luxury/business hotel category.
 By incorporating business and data intelligence, this project focuses on analyzing historical data to uncover insights and drive informed decision-making.